rahul-biswakarma/exia/vector_db/README.md

 ## Files in this folder

+- `components.json` - UI components definitions with embedding text
+- `actions_definitions.json` - Action definitions for the UI system
+- `upload.sh` - Upload script for components (legacy compatibility)
-- `upload.sh` - Main upload script with command-line options
+- `upload_all.sh` - Comprehensive upload script for all vector data
 - `upload_to_vector_db.rs` - Rust binary for uploading components
 - `query_components.rs` - Rust binary for querying components
 - `README.md` - This documentation